Mahpara810/Data-pipeline-python-sql-tableau/README.md

 • Explore and analyze the visualized data insights to uncover trends, patterns, and key metrics.
 # 🧠 Business Problem

 • How many customers have churned, and what is the overall churn rate?

 • Which customer groups (by gender, internet service type, and contract type) are most likely to churn?

 • How does the type of internet service (DSL, Fiber Optic, or None) affect customer churn rates?

 • Are customers on month-to-month contracts more likely to leave compared to one- or two-year contracts?

 • Which payment methods are most commonly used, and do they influence customer retention?

 • How much revenue is generated at different stages of a customer's tenure?

-•  Who are the top 10 highest-spending customers by average monthly charges?
+• Who are the top 10 highest-spending customers based on average monthly charges?

-•  Which internet service type is the most popular among customers?
+• Which type of internet service is the most popular among customers?

-•  What is the average tenure of customers, and how does it relate to loyalty and churn?
+• What is the average customer tenure, and how does it relate to loyalty and churn?

-•   How many senior citizens live alone, and could this affect their churn behavior?
+• How many senior citizens live alone, and could this impact their likelihood of churning?

 # 📊 Dashboard